Ozi-cheri/auto-sphere/README.md

 * User Profiles: Add detailed profiles for users.

 * Add links to Facebook, Instagram, and Twitter.

 * Users can report articles or comments that     violate guidelines.

+* Implement where users comments will await    approval before submission.

  ## Technologies Used